najmazia/najmazia/README.md

 - 👋 Hi, I’m @najmazia
-- 👀 I’m interested in ...Devops projects and Data Science
+- 👀 I’m interested in ...Devops and Data Science
-- 🌱 I’m currently working on Devops project -- presently jenkins
+- 🌱 I’m currently working on Devops project-- presently jenkins
 - 💞️ I’m looking to collaborate on ...
 Devops projects
 - 📫 How to reach me ...www.linkedin.com/in/najma-parveen-868630221